Home decor

 Small Balcony

 For a small balcony that has a bistro set or a pair of lounge chairs, a 2 to 5 foot round rug is the most natural choice.
 The small round rug will soften the floor and define a single chair or bistro set without blocking circulation.
-It’s large enough when it can hold a small table and the front legs of chairs without swallowing the space.
+It’s large enough when it can hold a small coffee table and the front legs of chairs without swallowing the space.
 To reads as an intentional seating nook rather than a stray mat or a cramped balcony, leave 6–12 inches of bare floor at the edges.

 For a sunny, warm balcony, prioritize UV‑stable, fade‑resistant fibers and quick‑dry constructions.
 Polypropylene and recycled PET blends are widely recommended because they resist sun, mildew, and stains while keeping color saturated.